 Risk Factors Related to Operating Retail-Based Shopping Centers

 Economic and market conditions may adversely affect the retail industry and consequently reduce our revenues and cash flow, and increase our operating expenses.
 Shifts in retail trends, sales, and delivery methods between brick and mortar stores, e-commerce, home delivery, and curbside pick-up may adversely impact our revenues and cash flows.
 Changing economic and retail market conditions in geographic areas where our properties are concentrated may reduce our revenues and cash flow.
-In addition, labor challenges and supply delays and shortages due to a variety of macroeconomic factors, including inflationary pressures, could affect the retail industry.
 Our success depends on the continued presence and success of our “anchor” tenants.
 A significant percentage of our revenues are derived from smaller “shop space” tenants and our net income may be adversely impacted if our smaller shop tenants are not successful.
 We may be unable to collect balances due from tenants in bankruptcy.
 Many of our costs and expenses associated with operating our properties may remain constant or increase, even if our lease income decreases.
-Compliance with the Americans with Disabilities Act and fire, safety and other regulations may have a negative effect on us.
+Compliance with the Americans with the Disabilities Act and fire, safety and other regulations may have a negative effect on us.

 Risk Factors Related to Real Estate Investments